Mike Yastrzemski Player Props: Giants vs. Padres

 Mike Yastrzemski At The Plate

-- Yastrzemski has 26 hits, which is best among San Francisco hitters this season, while batting .292 with 12 extra-base hits.
+- Yastrzemski is batting .283 with seven doubles, five home runs and five walks.

-- He ranks 35th in batting average, 102nd in on base percentage, and 24th in slugging among qualified hitters in MLB play.
+- He ranks 44th in batting average, 93rd in on base percentage, and 31st in slugging among qualified hitters in MLB.

-- Yastrzemski is batting .389 with one homer during his last games and is riding a four-game hitting streak.
+- In 70.8% of his 24 games this season, Yastrzemski has picked up at least one hit.
+He's also had eight multi-hit games.

-- Yastrzemski has driven in a run in eight games this season (34.8%), including five games with more than one RBI (21.7%).
+- Yastrzemski has driven home a run in eight games this season (33.3%), including more than one RBI in 20.8% of his games.

-- In 11 of 23 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.